aspose-total/Aspose.Total-Products/total/en/android-java/conversion/mhtml-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to OTT on Android via Java" h2="Convert MHTML to OTT in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+MHTML (MIME HTML) is a web page archive format used to save and send web pages across the internet.
+It is a combination of HTML code and resources such as images, audio, and video.
+OTT (Open Document Text) is an open standard for document exchange.
+It is a text document format for saving documents like word processing documents, spreadsheets, presentations, drawings, and databases.
+Converting MHTML to OTT is necessary to make the web page content accessible to a wider range of users.

+<h2>How Aspose.Total helps for mhtml to ott conversion</h2>
-You can integrate MHTML to OTT conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert MHTML file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to OTT.
+Aspose.Total for Android Java is a suite of APIs that can be used to integrate MHTML to OTT conversion feature in mobile apps.
+It includes two APIs: Aspose.PDF for Android via Java and Aspose.Words for Android Java.
+Aspose.PDF for Android via Java can be used to convert MHTML file to DOC.
+Aspose.Words for Android Java can be used to render DOC to OTT.
+This way, Aspose.Total for Android Java helps to integrate MHTML to OTT conversion feature in mobile apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}